 Delta picks Microsoft for pilot tablets

-ATLANTA (AP) — Delta Air Lines says it will buy 11,000 Microsoft Surface 2 tablets for its pilots, to replace the heavy bundles of books and maps they haul around now.
+MINNEAPOLIS (AP) — Delta Air Lines plans to buy 11,000 Microsoft Surface 2 tablets for its pilots to replace the heavy bundles of books and maps they haul around now.

-Other airlines have been buying Apple's iPad for that purpose.
+Other airlines, including American and United, have been buying Apple's iPad for that purpose.

-Delta is testing the tablets on its Boeing 757s and 767s, which are flown by the same group of pilots.
-Delta is hoping for Federal Aviation Administration approval next year to use them throughout the flight, and it hopes to have approval for all of its other planes by the end of next year.
+Delta plans to test the tablets on its Boeing 757s and 767s, which are flown by the same group of pilots.
+The airline is hoping for Federal Aviation Administration approval next year to use the tablets throughout a flight, and it hopes to be using the devices on all of its other planes by the end of next year.

 One reason Delta picked a Microsoft device was that it's easier to give pilots separate sections for company and personal use, said Steve Dickson, Delta's senior vice president for flight operations.

 Pilots will be able to install personal software and keep their own items such as photos on the personal section of the devices, while another portion will be dedicated to Delta's software, Dickson said.